WilliXL/willixl.github.io/_posts/2024-12-22-startup_philosophies_2024.md

 Final example.
 AWS may not be an order of magnitude better than GCP, but they do have an order of magnitude more users.
 They have a very strong on-ramp from personal developers, startups, and small companies, capturing them very early on.
-And now the community of people with tribal knowledge about is massive.
-So if people are choosing a cloud provider, and they just want things to work with help from online postings, and they want those juicy free-tier credits, then you can't really go wrong with choosing AWS.
+And now the community of people with tribal knowledge about AWS is massive.
+So if people are choosing a cloud provider, and they just want things to work with help from online forums, and they want those juicy free-tier credits, then you can't really go wrong with choosing AWS.
 The actual functionality of the AWS product is not even really all that important in most cases.